Entropy-Warrior/pythonchat/README.md

 - Token usage and cost tracking
 - Encrypted API key storage
 - Beautiful terminal UI using Rich
-- Docker support for easy deployment
+- Docker support for easy deployment with pre-downloaded model

 ## Quick Start with Docker

+The Docker image comes with the embedding model pre-installed:

 ```bash
 # Pull the image